Skylighter

 For this little project I made 5 gerbs with the coarse spherical titanium (CH3001) and 5 with the fine spherical Ti (CH3010).
 The two effects were dramatically different.

-The star on the left, using the coarse Ti, could have easily been made twice as large, and the one on the right with the fine Ti could have been made slightly smaller.
+The first star, using the coarse Ti, could have easily been made twice as large, and the second star with the fine Ti could have been made slightly smaller.

 The pipe is installed on a length of iron wire as the wire is strung tightly between two solid supports, like trees.